madrkash/ProductAPI/README.md

 and the swagger link would then be [http://localhost:5000/swagger/index.html](http://localhost:5000/swagger/index.html)

-**Please note**: Since integration tests are containerized using docker-compose, they will run only after running the appropriate docker-compose command mentioned [below](#Integration-Testing) in the documentation.
+**Please note**: Integration tests can be run after running the docker-compose command above.

 ## Core Technologies